Minijump/Squirrel/README.md

     ```sh
     uvicorn app.main:app
     ```
     Note that you will often see this command with '--reload' argument.
-Do not use it to run the app, it will cause troubles when the pipeline.py file is updated.
+Do not use it to run the app, it will cause troubles when the pipeline file is updated.

 3. **Open your browser and navigate to:**
     ```